Table of Contents

 24 hours a day, 7 days a week

-How is Alcohol Consumption Detected in An EtG Test?
+How Is Alcohol Consumption Detected in an EtG Test?

 Legal Impact of EtG Testing

-Health professionals have also argued that while EtG testing can be a viable test for testing whether a person has been exposed to alcohol, the test has no way of indicating how the person was exposed to alcohol.
-EtG testing results only indicate that alcohol was digested by the liver and there are many ways in which a person’s body can produce EtG even without the consumption of alcohol.
+Health professionals have also argued that while EtG testing can be a viable test for determining whether a person has been exposed to alcohol, the test has no way of indicating how the person was exposed to alcohol.
+EtG testing results only indicate that alcohol was digested by the liver, and there are many ways in which a person’s body can produce EtG even without the consumption of alcohol.

 The tests also do not measure how much a person has drunk, only that they have a high amount of EtG in their system.
 The amount of EtG in a person’s body can be further influenced by the person’s age, body mass, whether they are dehydrated, and how fast their body can metabolize alcohol.